cycleplatform/docs-portal/docs/environments/services/discovery.md

 In regards to traffic and the services that facilitate ingress and egress.

 When traffic comes in from public internet it will always hit the load balancer.
-These load balancers have a dedicated IP per load balancer and that information is available on the envrionment dashboard.
+These load balancers have a dedicated IP per load balancer and that information is available on the environment dashboard.

 When traffic leaves a container (egress), that traffic is routed "out" through the servers host IP.
 You can find a given servers host IP by going to the server dashboard.